How Pana uses Privy to build a borderless dollar account to expand what’s possible with remittances

 Pana has already surpassed 150,000 users, processed $7.2M in transaction volume in October, and ranks among the Top 10 finance apps in Honduras, Guatemala, and the Dominican Republic.

-To deliver a seamless, consumer-grade banking experience across borders, Pana needed wallet infrastructure that could abstract away crypto complexity while operating reliably at scale.
+To deliver a seamless, consumer-grade banking experience across borders, Pana needed wallet infrastructure that could abstract crypto complexity without taking custody of user funds.

-Privy provides the embedded wallet layer that allows Pana to:
+Privy provides the embedded wallet layer powering Pana’s dollar accounts through a non-custodial architecture:

 Looking ahead, Pana is expanding beyond consumer remittances into embedded financial use cases.
 Through SDKs and strategic partnerships, Pana is enabling banks, platforms, and creators to serve US-based diaspora communities even if they do not have a US footprint today.